 - Education – Take advantage of monthly programs on construction technology, delivery methods, legal issues, current projects, and other issues impacting construction.
 The Council is the local delivery vehicle for results on ongoing research by the Construction Industry Institute.

 - Networking – Through education programs, committees, the annual golf outing, and other membership activities, you receive valuable networking opportunities with other Owners and with the contractor, design professional, and labor sectors of the industry.

 - Construction Guidelines – Take advantage of industry guideline documents developed by the Council working with contractor and design professional associations that improve construction planning, delivery, and completion.

-- Web Site – Information for you and the construction industry is at your fingertips through this web site.
+- Website – Information for you and the construction industry is at your fingertips through this website thru content and our blog.